 The constant evolution of technology has had a significant impact on the business, shifting how organisations engage with employees, customers and markets.
 Emergent technologies such as artificial intelligence (AI), machine learning, robot process automation (RPA) and blockchain are changing the foundations of the business, and disruption, enmeshed within the elegant confines of digitalisation, is inevitable.

 To thrive within this mercurial landscape, the organisation has to redefine its purpose, re-look its strategy, and develop an agility that will allow it to evolve alongside disruption and digitalisation.

-“Change isn’t fast until it is suddenly upon you,” says Gary Pickford, CEO, Tarsus Technology Group.
+“Change isn’t fast until it is suddenly upon you,” says Gary Pickford, CEO, Tarsus Distribution.
 “You can see it coming in the distance, you know it’s going to happen, but you’re never quite sure when exactly it’s going to hit.
 For the distribution market, change has arrived and, with it, opportunity.”